Dodge Fast Four

 The Dodge Fast Four is a model made by Dodge from 1927 until 1928.
 It came in three types, series 124, 128 and 129.
+The original 4 block was improved to five cam bearings, semi-pressure oiling, plus two intake ports and four exhaust ports arranged in a non-crossflow arrangement.
+All this was good for 44 horsepower.

 In 1927, the Dodge Fast Four was the new mid-level car from Dodge.
 The Fast Four looked similar to earlier 4-cylinder Dodges, but the body was more rounded.
 Standard equipment included a speedometer, an ammeter, a tool kit, and a headlight dimmer.
 Optional items included things like a rear bumper, a Motometer, a heater, and windshield wipers.
 The only real difference between the 128 and the 129 was that the 128 had 19-inch wheels, while the 129 had 21-inch wheels.